serverless/components/docs/type-system.md

 In javascript, a type is realized as a class.
 The type's properties are applied during instantiation by the constructor and the type's methods are added as methods on the class's prototype chain.

 Types can be extended using a single inheritance model.
 All super type methods are available using the es6 `super` method.

+### Interface Concept

+Interfaces provide a mechanism for performing declaring a collection of named of methods that provide an "abstraction" for a given set of functionality.

+Interfaces in this case are runtime concepts that can be used to perform checks on types during runtime assembly to ensure that they implement the required method to adhere to the type.
+Further, a set of utility methods allow runtime checks to determine in code whether a given instance reference has implemented a specific type.
+This can be used to branch the logic based upon whether an interface has been implemented or not.

 ## Basic type operations